What is GMP?

 What does this GMP demonstrate?

-GMP compliance demonstrates that we have employed a fully documented and monitored quality assurance system.
+Compliance with GMP demonstrates that we have employed a fully documented and monitored quality assurance system.
 This ensures the accuracy, integrity, legibility and availability of our test data.

 What quality control methods do Smithers Pira implement in its facilities?